Hosea Chapter 14

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-14:4 I will heal their backsliding, I will love them freely: for My anger has turned away from him.
+14:4 I will heal their backsliding, I will love them freely: because My anger has turned away from him.

-14:5 I will be as the dew to Israel: he shall grow like the lily, and cast forth his roots like Lebanon.
+14:5 I will be like the dew to Israel: he shall grow like the lily, and put out his roots like Lebanon.

 14:6 His branches shall spread, and his beauty shall be like the olive tree, and his smell like [is] as Lebanon.

-14:7 They who live under his shadow shall return; they shall revive like the grain, and grow like the vine: the scent of it shall be as the wine of Lebanon.
+14:7 They who live under his shadow shall return; they shall revive like the grain, and grow like the vine: the scent of it [will] be like the wine of Lebanon.

 14:8 Ephraimאֶפְרַיִם